 Because full-grown dogs have had their teeth for some time, they have the potential for a few different dental problems.
 They can break a tooth just like a puppy can.
 They can also develop gum disease and worn-down teeth.

-Abscessed teeth.
 If a single tooth becomes infected, it can become abscessed.
 This usually happens to older dogs and affects the upper canines.
 A fractured tooth, caused by chewing something hard or being struck in the mouth, can become infected.
-Frequently check your senior dog’s mouth, and keep an eye out for symptoms of a tooth abscess, including bad breath, chewing on one side of the mouth, dropping food while chewing, pawing at one side of the mouth, and swelling around the eye.
-Taking good care of your dog’s teeth at all his life stages is the best way to make sure his choppers stay in working order for a very long time.
+Frequently check your senior dog’s mouth, and keep an eye out for symptoms of a tooth abscess, including bad breath, chewing on one side of the mouth, dropping food while chewing, pawing at one side of the mouth and swelling around the eye.
+Good dog dental care at all his life stages is the best way to make sure his choppers stay in working order for a very long time.